Cucumber contains electrolytes, so it’s great for hydration. Especially, for athletes, or active people who sweat more.

 Cucumber is good for weight loss

 Consequently, cucumber is good for weight loss.
-Just 100 gr (half of a medium cucumber):
+Just 100g (half a medium cucumber):

 - is low in calories (only 12 calories),